santiag0m/IBIO4680/10-NN/readme.md

 While there are no deliverables for this lab, you might want to play around with this dataset and the convolutional neural layers.

 # CHALLENGE
-Although we do not have deliverables for this have, we do have a small challenge that I will explain in detail during our class.
+Although we do not have deliverables for this lab, we do have a small challenge :D.
+I will explain it in detail during our class.
 Just keep in mind that the winner(s) of this challenge will be able to **replace the worst grade** with a beautiful **5**.
-To this end, I will create a leaderboard so you can track the best accuracy and try to beat him/her.
+I will create a leaderboard so you can track in real time the best accuracy and try to beat him/her.